evadne/gemini-notes/README.md

 	Update: seems to have been fixed after device reboot.

 -	When setting emails to be notified separately the unread counter (via TeslaUnread) is correct but only one notification is shown in Notifications.
 Need to follow up with support team.

+– Three-panel layout with message preview and body panels visible is reserved for tablets, despite the Gemini having a 2:1 aspect ration screen which would comfortably fit the information.
+Need to follow up with support team.

 **Gmail:** Good support from Google, with push email notifications arriving more or less at the same time as Nine Email.